nus-cs2103/website-base/schedule/week1/admin.md

 <div id="additional">

-%%Given below are some module _admin info_ to read around this time:%%
+%%Admin info relevant to the week's will appear in this tab.%%

 <panel type="danger" header="**Admin {{icon_embedding }} Using this website [essential info]** {{ glyphicon_star }}" expandable>
   <include src="../../admin/usingThisWebsite.md#essential"/>